Overview of the Azure Event Hubs Dedicated tier

 • The data that was ingested was received by two receiver applications receiving from all partitions.

-How does Geo-DR work with my cluster?
+How does geo-disaster recovery work with my cluster?

-Can I migrate my standard or premium namespaces to a Dedicated-tier cluster?
+Can I migrate my Standard or Premium namespaces to a Dedicated-tier cluster?

-We don't currently support an automated migration process for migrating your event hubs data from a standard or premium namespace to a dedicated one.
+We don't currently support an automated migration process for migrating your Event Hubs data from a Standard or Premium namespace to a dedicated one.